robertorosero/pyhtonmig/Doc/library/functions.rst

    Note that :func:`super` is implemented as part of the binding process for explicit dotted attribute lookups such as ``super().__getitem__(name)``.
-   It does so by implementing its own :meth:`__getattribute__` method for searching parent classes in a predictable order that supports cooperative multiple inheritance.
+   It does so by implementing its own :meth:`__getattribute__` method for searching classes in a predictable order that supports cooperative multiple inheritance.
    Accordingly, :func:`super` is undefined for implicit lookups using statements or operators such as ``super()[name]``.

    Also note that :func:`super` is not limited to use inside methods.
-The two argument specifies the arguments exactly and makes the appropriate references.
+The two argument form specifies the arguments exactly and makes the appropriate references.
 The zero argument form automatically searches the stack frame for the class (``__class__``) and the first argument.